OfficeForProductSafetyAndStandards/cosmetic-product-notifications/mspsds-web/README.md

 The website code is automatically deployed to the relevant environment by Travis CI as described in [the root README](../README.md#deployment).

+The int MSPSDS website is hosted [here](https://mspsds-int.london.cloudapps.digital/).

+The staging MSPSDS website is hosted [here](https://mspsds-staging.london.cloudapps.digital/).

+The production MSPSDS website is hosted [here](https://mspsds-prod.london.cloudapps.digital/).

 ### Deployment from scratch

 Login to GOV.UK PaaS and set the relevant space as described in [the root README](../README.md#deployment-from-scratch).

+#### Database

+To create a database for the current space:

+    cf marketplace -s postgres
+    cf enable-service-access postgres
+    cf create-service postgres tiny-unencrypted-10.5 mspsds-database

+Larger database options should be considered if required.

+#### Elasticsearch

+To create an Elasticsearch instance for the current space:

+    cf marketplace -s elasticsearch
+    cf create-service elasticsearch tiny-6.x mspsds-elasticsearch

+#### Redis

+To create a redis instance for the current space.

+    cf marketplace -s redis
+    cf create-service redis tiny-unclustered-3.2 mspsds-redis

+Larger options should be considered if required.
+The current worker (sidekiq) only works with the unclustered version.

+#### S3

+When setting up a new environment, you'll also need to create an AWS user called `mspsds-SPACE-NAME` and keep a note of the Access key ID and secret access key.
+Give this user the AmazonS3FullAccess policy.

+Create an S3 bucket named `mspsds-SPACE-NAME`.

+#### MSPSDS Website

 Running the following commands from the root directory will then setup the website app:

     NO_START=true SPACE=<<space>> ./mspsds-web/deploy.sh